awi-response/darts-nextgen/README.md

 ## Documentation

 The documentation is available at [https://awi-response.github.io/darts-nextgen/](https://awi-response.github.io/darts-nextgen/).
-It is recommended to read the [getting started guide](https://awi-response.github.io/darts-nextgen/getting_started) before working with the project.
+It is recommended to read the [overview](https://awi-response.github.io/darts-nextgen/latest/overview) before working with the project.

 ## Quick Start